samuelmebrahtu/CountVowels/README.md

 # CountVowels
- Displays the vowel count of a string input
+ Displays the vowel count of a string input.
+The source code is available in the "master" branch.